JulianAbdala/SchedulesApp/README.md

 Finally, I decided to create another class that handles the startup functions and leave Program.cs as clear as possible.

-Architecture: The program has three main functions divided into 4 classes making use of OOP:
+**Architecture**: The program has three main functions divided into 4 classes making use of OOP:

 Input/output manipulation: